 A few other notable games stand out from Wuerffel's time in Gainesville.

-He was responsible for seven touchdowns against a Tennessee team led by Peyton Manning in 1995, which is tied with three others for the UF single-game record.
+Wuerffel was responsible for seven touchdowns against a Tennessee team led by Peyton Manning in 1995.
+His six touchdown passes were an SEC record at the time.

 That was the Vols' sole loss that year, and Manning wound up going 0-4 in his career against UF.